Skip to content Skip to navigation menu

 Sleeper garden furniture

-A functional and handsome addition to any garden, create your own sleeper garden furniture to suit your unique spaces.
+A functional and handsome addition to any garden, create your own sleeper garden furniture, such as a sleeper table system, to suit your unique spaces.
 Versatile, durable and sturdy by nature, when treated and maintained with suitable exterior treatments, sleepers will weather well for many years to come.

 Sleeper_border_edging.jpeg